 Cross Region Restore (CRR) for Azure virtual machines

-Thanks to the introduction of this new feature in Azure Backup, it introduces the ability to start restores at will in a secondary region, making them fully controlled by the customer.
+Thanks to the introduction of this new feature in Azure Backup, it introduces the ability to start restores at will in a secondary region, making them completely controlled by the customer.
 To do this, the Recovery Service vault that holds the backups must be set to geographic redundancy; in this way the backup data in the primary region are geographically replicated in the secondary region associated with Azure (paired region).

 Azure Files share snapshot management

-Azure Backup introduces the ability to create Snapshots of Azure Files share, Daily, Weekly, Monthly, and keep them until 10 years.
+Azure Backup introduces the ability to create Snapshots of Azure Files share, Daily, weekly, Monthly, and keep them until 10 years.